jonnyspicer/jonnyspicer.com/content/blog/2022/07/2022-07-23-eiger-ultra-trail.md

 ---

-The EUT was perhaps the best thing I’ve ever done in my life.
+The EUT was perhaps the best thing I’ve ever done.
 Even a week later, I’m still not convinced it’s fully sunk in quite what I achieved.
 The experience was everything I’d hoped for and much more, and I suspect I will remember it for the rest of my life.
+I completely believe that if *I* can do this, then anyone can.
 I am sure this will be the first of many of this kind of race, and I cannot wait for the next one.